An Atacama – Uyuni Road Trip Part 3: Bolivia Excursion: 8 Amazing Things That You Have to Do in Uyuni

 Well, since it’s a salt flat, the entire area is really, just salt.
 There were several “islands” in the salt flat and the Incahuasi Island is in the center of the Salar.
-The island is a hilly and rocky outcrop of the land – “Incahuasi” literally means “Inca house” and the island is a giant rock that filled with coral-like structures… and gigantic cactuses.
+The island is a hilly and rocky outcrop of the land – “Incahuasi” literally means “Inca house” and the island is a giant rock that is filled with coral-like structures… and gigantic cactuses.
 That’s why sometimes it is called the “Cactus Island” as well.
-It is also a great viewpoint once you reach the top of the island.
+It is also a great view once you reach the top of the island.
 The view of the salt flat is boundless, and I am sure it would look so much more amazing if the salt flat is filled with water.

 Hang your country flag